 Measurements and errors, experiments in mechanics and heat.
+Credit will not be given for both this course and PHYS 104.

 PHYS 214 General Physics II

 Thermodynamics, electric field and potential, DC circuits, magnetic fields, Faraday's Law, AC circuits, waves (sound and electromagnetic radiation), interference and diffraction of waves, optics (mirror and lenses).
 Credit will not be given for both this course and PHYS 201.